ouspg/libfuzzerfication/doc/mikkoyli-libfuzzerfication-updates-2016-07-04.md

 (show libfuzzer-base dockerfile)

 ---
+# Docker images for stubs

+* Every stub has its own dockerfile
+* Images are created from dockerfiles
+* Containers are run to do the testing

+(show example stub dockerfile for libav)

+---
 # After last session:

 * Lua stub was committed by Joonas Kuorilehto (@joneskoo)
-* libxslt stub was committed by Ari Kauppi
+* libxslt stub was committed by Ari Kauppi (@kauppi)

 ---
 # Under development
-- libflac stub is currently under development
+* libflac stub is currently under development
+* Make fuzzing in container to run as non-root user
-- Pauli (@WhiteEyeDoll) is currently working to get fuzzing running in Google cloud
+* Pauli (@WhiteEyeDoll) is currently working to get fuzzing running in Google cloud
 ---

 # Documentation